mason1999/CCNA-layer2-labs/README.md

 **Explanation**: When we sent a ping request to the ip address of `sw2` (10.0.0.2) from `sw1`, an `ARP` request was made to `sw2` from `sw1`.
 Hence there is 1 missing request which didn't go through.
 Afterwards, as the ping request (probably request 2 out of 5) goes from `sw1` to `sw2`, `sw2` is able to learn the new virtual MAC address `0c04.471d.8001` for `sw1` on vlan 1.
 Next as the ping reply goes back to `sw1`, the source and destination MAC addresses are now changed and hence, `sw1` is able to learn the new MAC address `0c7a.4405.8001` for `sw2` on vlan1.
 Hence with ARP, the IP address is transformed into a MAC address and the ping requests (specifically the source MAC address) allow for the updating of the MAC address tables in each switch.

-## Lab 3: MAC address learning - End hosts
+## Lab 3: MAC address learning and ARP table - End hosts

 > **Note: (⚠️)** We will be using `ARP` again to resolve layer 3 ip addresses to layer 2 MAC addresses.
 This will be a common theme in a lot of the labs.